aorthey/video_manipulation/README.md

-Python library based upon ffmpeg-python (https://github.com/kkroening/ffmpeg-python) for easy creation and manipualtion of videos using scripting.
+Python library based upon ffmpeg-python (https://github.com/kkroening/ffmpeg-python) for easy creation and manipulation of videos using scripting.

 # Features